-The ketogenic and paleogenic diets both severely restrict the use of added sugars.
-This mostly comes under the same concept of avoiding highly processed foods in general, which is a feature of both diet programmes.
+The ketogenic and Paleogenic diets both severely restrict the use of added sugars.
+This mostly comes under the same concept of avoiding highly processed foods in general, which is a feature of both diet programs.
 Paleo dieters, on the other hand, have a little more wiggle room with this restriction since unrefined sugar sources such as honey and maple syrup are still acceptable.
 Given the high carbohydrate content of these items, keto does not allow for the use of additional sugar sources, whether they are refined or not.

 Read Here: Best Pregnancy Pillow In 2021 For Mothercare

 Both the paleo and ketogenic diets advocate the use of unprocessed, healthful fats, which is consistent with their common aim of promoting maximum health.
 Both diets also encourage consuming moderate-to-liberal quantities of chosen refined oils, such as olive and avocado oils, as well as nuts, seeds, and fish, according to their respective guidelines.